DUNE-DAQ/dal/docs/README.md

   <attribute name="Name" description="Name of the executable, including full path" type="string" init-value="Unknown" is-not-null="yes"/>
  </class>
 ```
+(_n.b. if you want to use `emacs` in this environment you may need to run `spack unload cairo`; this hasn't apparently had any negative effects on OKS functionality_).
 The `is-abstract` qualifier means that you can't have an object which is concretely of type `Application`, you can only have objects of subclasses of `Application`.
 However, any class which is a subclass of `Application` will automatically contain a `Name` attribute, which here is intended to be the fully-qualified path of the executable in a running DAQ system.

 Next, we see the class for readout:
 ```